 Find your admissions pathway »

-Admitted students check in with both their academic and career advisors at least once a year.
-The BBA Advising Center also holds drop-in hours.
+Students admitted to the BBA Program check in with their academic advisor at least once a year.
+The BBA academic advisors also hold drop-in hours.
 Even UW–Madison students who are not yet enrolled in the Wisconsin BBA Program but who expect to apply through the pre-business admissions process receive their business advising at the Wisconsin School of Business.

-Both your academic advisor and career advisor will have specialized knowledge of your major.
+Your academic advisor will have specialized knowledge of your major.
 They also work closely with faculty in the corresponding academic department to ensure that you’re receiving the most up-to-date information about your field of interest.

 Your partnership with the advising team begins early in your academic career at the University of Wisconsin–Madison.
 When you enroll in the UW–Madison, one of your first steps will be to attend Student Orientation, Advising, and Registration (SOAR), where you will have your first meeting with an academic advisor.
 You can learn more about academic advising at SOAR here.

 Once you declare a major, you will be assigned a new advisor who brings specialized knowledge in your field of study.

 The Business Learning Center provides small-group academic support for quantitative business courses, helping students reinforce their understanding of materials presented in the classroom and excel in their studies.
 The center also offers class-specific resources for supported courses.
 In addition to registering for tutorials through the Business Learning Center, students find the drop-in office hours helpful.

 Academic support is also available at the Business Library in Grainger Hall, where the staff helps connect students to a wealth of online and print resources for class research.

 Wisconsin BBA students also have access to campus-wide academic resources that provide tutoring and learning support services.
 Students with disabilities can receive expert accommodation advising and help with adaptive or assistance technologies from the McBurney Disability Resource Center at UW–Madison.

 Wisconsin School of Business